 Managers and assistant managers manage their farming businesses (as below) with access to our Advisory division which provides both internal and external support.
 The company farms through FBT’s (farm business tenancies), full contracting agreements, and a range of managed farms and estates on behalf of others.
-There is a great emphasis on training (both internally and externally) and development, with a structured 2 year trainee training scheme, and this includes organised management development groups and specific internal and external training.
+There is a great emphasis on training (both internally and externally) and development, and this includes organised management development groups and specific internal and external training.
 All training is openly discussed with employees regularly as part of our comprehensive appraisal system.

 Sentry – Farming Operations

 Sentry’s farming operations consist of 26 farm business units that operate largely autonomously, albeit within a financial framework and under the company umbrella.
 The average size is growing, but stands currently around 829 hectares and is made up of a number of local agreements.
 They have their own business plans and budgets as well as management and machines.

 As a company we are producing around 90,000 tonnes of cereals, 5,000 tonnes of pulses, 14,000 tonnes of oilseeds and 50,000 tonnes of root crops.
 The farm business units are supported internally by the Farming Development Group, and the more specialist Business Support team.

 Farming Development Team

 Our objective is to internally communicate experience to the wider business units, developing and challenging our operating procedures and decision making process.
 It provides a good career step for proven farm business managers wishing to take on additional responsibility and a wider role within the company.
 The team maintain their full time roles managing one of the farm business units.